 Our lab's research combines climate information from the Last Glacial Maximum to the Last Millennium with the present to improve predictions of future climate.
-Our work focuses on strategies for combining data from general circulation models, stable water isotope ratios, and high-resolution paleoclimate observations such as ice cores, tree rings, and corals.
+Our work focuses on evaluation of general circulation models, stable water isotope ratios, and high-resolution paleoclimate observations such as ice cores, tree rings, and corals.
 We use this information to constrain modes of natural climate variability, like the El Nino-Southern Oscillation and the Asian Summer Monsoon.

 Isotope-enabled climate models facilitate the inter-comparison of climate proxies with GCM output by simulating stable water isotopes in the hydrological cycle (e.g. δD, δ18O).